Naezr/ShyFox/README.md

    </details>

+> [!NOTE]
+> Use only one thing.
+Adaptive Tab bar Color and Firefox Color are not compatible

 You can change new tab wallpaper to your own.
 There is two wallpaper files in `chrome` folder:
  - `wallpaper.png` - for dark theme
  - `wallpaper-light.png` - for light theme

 To use one image for all themes just delete `wallpaper-light.png`.

-You can change browser accent color.
-To do it change value of `--shy-color` variable in `ShyFox/shy-variables.css`.
+You can change theme accent color.
+To do it change value of `--shy-color` variable in `chrome/ShyFox/shy-variables.css`.

 ### Options